What does lawn care and dog urine have to do with spoiling your dog you ask? Good question - easy answer!

 For one, take him on more frequent walks to local parks or just around the neighborhood.

-Getting some extra exercise will do you both some good.
+Getting some fresh air and extra exercise will do you both some good!
+Or....

 Section off a piece of your property

 for Rover's "own" use.
 Plant a couple of trees and perhaps a fire hydrant, placed within a patch of pet safe artificial grass

 For the first few times, you'll want to take him on a leash to the place you set up, but

-after that, the pheromone attractant, plus his own urine odor, will do the work.
-Of course it can't hurt to give him a lot of praise for going where you want him to go!
+after that, his own urine odor should do the work.
+Of course it can't hurt to give him a lot of praise for going where you want him to go, too!

 Lastly, keep your dog on a well-balanced,